-If we analyse the user’s IP address, it is located in a different country which is 1,000 miles away.
+If we analyze the user’s IP address, it is located in a different country which is 1,000 miles away.

 Amount and Quantity

 The order and quantity are also above average transaction values.
-Fraudster will usually order large quantities of items to maximize their returns.
+Fraudsters will usually order large quantities of items to maximize their returns.